Skip to main content

 Map Collection

-The department holds approximately 600 loose maps, mostly published, including more than one hundred printed maps of Maine and of Maine towns and regions, dating from 1794 to 1923.
+A collection of approximately 600 loose maps, mostly published, including more than one hundred printed maps of Maine and of Maine towns and regions, dating from 1794 to 1923.
 Of these, Moses Greenleaf's first map of the new state of Maine prepared in 1820 is of particular note.
 Also included are the 20th century Arctic charts formerly owned by Donald Baxter MacMillan (Bowdoin 1898).
 Also of note are a few 16th European maps, and some interesting late 18th century New England maps.
-Many but not all of the maps have brief catalog records and are described in an inventory.

 Marguerite Yourcenar Collection